Whether you’re a clinician, CRO, or study coordinator, we have answers to your concerns.

 and other toxicities - are semi-quantitative, relying upon an evaluation by

-What is the protocol for using the GTI App?
+What is the protocol for use of the GTI?

 The best practice is to share the work, to ensure efficient and